developer-zebra/developer-zebra-site/src/mdna/index.md

    button_text: Learn More
  - image-location: right
    title: Select Which Apps to Update Without Blocking All
-   subtitle: App Manager coming in MX 10.3 will allow selective update prevention
+   subtitle: App Manager coming in MX 10.3 allows selective update prevention
-   description: The ability for apps to self-update has helped bring mobile computing devices to the forefront of almost every productive enterprise in the world.
-New features coming in Zebra's App Manager utility will allow administrators to decide which apps on a device can update and which should stay the same until explicitly allowed to change.
+   description: The ability for apps to self-update has helped bring mobile computing devices to the forefront of the productive enterprise.
+New features coming in Zebra's App Manager utility let administrators decide which apps on a device can update and which should stay the same.
    url: /mx/appmgr/
    video: t7J8e2rVcMM
    video_type: youtube
    button_text: Learn More
  - image-location: left
-   title: EAC 1.0: A Utility to Simplify DOM Injection
+   title: Zebra Utility Simplifies DOM Injection
-   subtitle: Enterprise Browser 2.6 (and later) Supports GUI-based Tool
+   subtitle: GUI-based Tool for Enterprise Browser 2.6+
-   description: Enterprise Application Configurator (EAC) is a Zebra utility that works with Enterprise Browser to simplify DOM injection, a process that can add capabilities to a running EB app without changing the source code.
-The browser-based EAC tool maps EB fields or buttons to Zebra devices such as scanners, printers and keyboards and can voice-enable fields for spoken input and/or output.
+   description: Enterprise Application Configurator (EAC) is a Zebra utility that works with Enterprise Browser 2.6 and later to simplify DOM injection, which adds capabilities to a running app without changing the source code.
    url: /enterprise-browser/latest/guide/eac/
    video: 7aUm-IO9utM
    video_type: youtube